Mickmav/SmartObjectProject/smart_object_driver/README.md

 ### Test the display color by the device.
-1. Connect to the wi-fi network called "esp32" (no password required).
+1. Connect to the same wifi as the smart object.
 2. Send "1" over the tcp-connection, to validate the connection with the device.
 3. Send "4" over the tcp-connection.
 4. Send the configuration.